CICE-Consortium/CICE/doc/source/intro/acknowledgements.rst

 Acknowledgements
 =============================

-This work has been supported under the Department of Energy’s Climate, Ocean and Sea Ice Modeling project through the Computer Hardware Applied Mathematics and Model Physics (CHAMMP) program, Climate Change Prediction Program (CCPP), Improving the Characterization of Clouds, Aerosols and the Cryosphere in Climate Models (Cloud-Cryo) program and Scientific Discovery through Advanced Computing (SCIDAC) program, with additional support from the T-3 Fluid Dynamics and Solid Mechanics Group at Los Alamos National Laboratory.
+This work has been completed through the CICE Consortium and its members with funding through the
+Department of Energy,
+Department of Defense (Navy),
+Department of Commerce (NOAA),
+National Science Foundation
+and Environment and Climate Change Canada.
 Special thanks are due to the following people:

--  members of the CESM Polar Climate Working Group, including David Bailey, Alice DuVivier, Cecilia Bitz, Bruce Briegleb, Tony Craig, Marika Holland, John Dennis, Julie Schramm, Bonnie Light and Phil Jones.
+-  Elizabeth Hunke, Nicole Jeffery, Adrian Turner and Chris Newman at Los Alamos National Laboratory

+-  David Bailey, Alice DuVivier and Marika Holland at the National Center for Atmospheric Research

+-  Rick Allard, Matt Turner and David Hebert at the Naval Research Laboratory, Stennis Space Center,

 -  Andrew Roberts of the Naval Postgraduate School,

--  David Hebert and Olivier Lecomte for their melt pond work,
+-  Michael Winton and Anders Damsgaard of the Geophysical Fluid Dynamics Laboratory,

+-  Jean-Francois Lemieux and Frederic Dupont of Environment and Climate Change Canada,

+-  Tony Craig and his supporters at the National Center for Atmospheric Research, the Naval Postgraduate School, and NOAA National Weather Service,

+-  Jessie Carman and Robert Grumbine of the National Oceanographic and Atmospheric Administration

--  Jonathan Gregory of the University of Reading and the U.K. MetOffice for supplying tripole T-fold code and documentation,
+-  Cecilia Bitz of the University of Washington, for her column forcing data,

--  Alison McLaren, Ann Keen and others working with the Hadley Centre GCM for testing non-standard model configurations and providing their code to us,

--  Daniel Feltham and his research group for several new parameterizations and documentation,

--  Sylvain Bouillon for the revised EVP approach,

--  the many researchers who tested beta versions of CICE 5 and waited patiently for the official release.
+-  and many others who contributed to previous versions of CICE.